baldurbjarnason/colophon.cards/notes/04-attachments-bookmarks.md

 # Attachments and Bookmarks

-(I liked this note so much that I reworked it into the main pitch for Colophon Cards and put it on the [front page](/).)

 ## Why does Colophon Cards need attachments and bookmarks?

 Ever had an important document or bookmark, which you _know_ you saved somewhere, and you _know_ was filed somewhere clever, but can't for the life of you find again?